-Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds 2,899,984 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-The details of this difference are as follows: statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-The details of this difference are de fellette.
-Depreciation expense (2,670,522) Capital outlay for building, furniture, land and vehicles 2,070,616 Amounts paid for books, audio visual materials and historical collections 1,144,251 544 1,345 Principal payments on lease liabilities 633 3,141 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Right to use lease asset amortization expense (661,333) 2221 (661, Certain revenue earned but not available, classified as deferred inflows in ,ააა) 9,219 Pension expense at the fund level represents cash contributions to the defined benefit plan.
+The details of this difference are as follows: Depreciation expense Capital outlay for building, furniture, land and vehicles Amounts paid for books, audio visual materials and historical collections (2,670,522) 2,070,616 1,144,251 Principal payments on lease liabilities 544,345 633,141 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Right to use lease asset amortization expense (661,333) (661,333) Certain revenue earned but not available, classified as deferred inflows in governmental funds is susceptible to full accrual on the entity-wide statements.
+19,219 Pension expense at the fund level represents cash contributions to the defined benefit plan.
 For the activity level presentation, the amounts represent the actuarial cost of the benefits for the fiscal year.
-Pension related amounts 2,440 ),252 Compensated absences expenses reported on the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-76 6,229 Net revenue(loss) of internal service funds 571 1,141 Change in net position of governmental activities 6,522 2,978
+Pension related amounts 2,440,252 Compensated absences expenses reported on the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+76,229 Net revenue(loss) of internal service funds 571,141 Change in net position of governmental activities 6,522,978